 - induces, assists, or incites such a child to run away or stay away from the responsible person.

 This applies to a young person who is 16 years or over.
-To prove this offence, the police need to prove that the offender knew that the:
+To prove this offence, the police need to prove that the offender knew:

 - that the child is subject to a care order, an emergency protection order or was in police protection;

 - that the offender knew that the responsible person had not given their permission for the child to stay with the offender.